capooti/foss4g_2017_geonode_solr/docs/03_geoserver.md

 Clicking on each service capabilities link you will access the capabilities document for the given service type.

 A quickstart for using the GeoServer web administration interface can be found [here](http://docs.geoserver.org/latest/en/user/gettingstarted/web-admin-quickstart/index.html).
-For the purpose of the workshops, takes some minutes to explore the main sections of the GeoServer administrative interface which can be useful when using it with GeoNode.
+For the purpose of the workshop, takes some minutes to explore the main sections of the GeoServer administrative interface which can be useful when using it with GeoNode.
 You can access to these sections by clicking on the menu items on the left of the GeoServer page:

-*Server Status* provides a summary of the server configuration and status.
+**Server Status** provides a summary of the server configuration and status.
 From this page it is possible to see the location of the GeoServer data directory, the connections and memory used, the JVM Version and many other information

 <img src="images/0031_geoserver_server_status.png" alt="GeoServer Server Status" />

-*GeoServer Logs* provides the log tail of the GeoServer servlet process.
-Obviuosly it is possible to access to it from the shell using linux command such as *tail* and *less*
+**GeoServer Logs** provides the log tail of the GeoServer servlet process.
+Obviously it is possible to access to it from the shell using linux commands such as *tail* and *less*

 <img src="images/0032_geoserver_logs.png" alt="GeoServer Logs" />

-*GeoServer Contact Information* provides a form to set the contact information of the server.
+**GeoServer Contact Information** provides a form to set the contact information of the server.
 This information is used in the metadata provided by the WMS, WCS and WFS GetCapabilities documents.

 <img src="images/0033_geoserver_contact_info.png" alt="GeoServer Contact Information" />

-*Layer Preview* provides a convenient interface for exploring the layers which have been uploaded to GeoNode/GeoServer.
+**Layer Preview** provides a convenient interface for exploring the layers which have been uploaded to GeoNode/GeoServer.
 It is possible to browse layers using the OpenLayers viewer, or getting the WMS/WFS response in a specific format

 <img src="images/0034_layer_preview_1.png" alt="GeoServer Layer Preview" />

 <img src="images/0035_layer_preview_2.png" alt="GeoServer Layer Preview" />

-*Workspaces* Analogous to a namespace, a workspace is a container which organizes other items.
+**Workspaces** Analogous to a namespace, a workspace is a container which organizes other items.
 In GeoServer, a workspace is often used to group similar layers together.
 By default GeoNode use a workspace named *geonode*, and all of the stores and layers are created within that workspace

 <img src="images/0036_geoserver_admin_workspaces.png" alt="GeoServer Workspaces" />

-*Stores* A store connects to a data source that contains raster or vector data.
+**Stores** A store connects to a data source that contains raster or vector data.
 A data source can be a file or group of files, a table in a database, a single raster file, or a directory.
 GeoNode by default will create a GeoTIFF store for each uploaded raster dataset and a Shapefile store for each uploaded vector dataset.
 It is possible to configure GeoNode to use one or more PostGIS databases and have the vector dataset uploaded as a table in the database.
 Furthermore, it is possible to use in GeoNode any datasource supported by GeoServer by registering the GeoServer layer in GeoNode with the *updatelayers* management command

 <img src="images/0036_geoserver_admin_stores.png" alt="GeoServer Stores" />

 <img src="images/0036_geoserver_admin_stores_new.png" alt="GeoServer new store" />

-*Layers* provides a view of all of the layers contained in the GeoServer data directory.
+**Layers** provides a view of all of the layers contained in the GeoServer data directory.
 Layers can be raster or vector datasets.
 Each layer has a source of data, the *store*, which is associated with the *workspace* in which the store is defined.
 As you can see the layers you have uploaded to GeoNode are all part of the *geonode namespace*, and for each one a shapefile store was created

 <img src="images/0036_geoserver_admin_layers.png" alt="GeoServer Layers" />

-*Styles* provides a view of all of the styles associated (or not) to the layers.
+**Styles** provides a view of all of the styles associated (or not) to the layers.
 By default there is at least one style associated to a layer, which is the default style.
 One layer can have multiple styles associated to it.
 Styles can be created using the GeoExplorer interface of GeoNode or the GeoServer admin interface

 <img src="images/0036_geoserver_admin_styles.png" alt="GeoServer Styles" />

-*WMTS*, *WCS*, *WFS*, *WMS*, *WPS* provide forms to set the services metadata such as the maintainer, title, abstract and other info.
-One important thing that can be done from this forms is to enable/disable service at global level.
+**WMTS**, **WCS**, **WFS**, **WMS**, **WPS** provide forms to set the services metadata such as the maintainer, title, abstract and other info.
+One important thing that can be done from this forms is to enable/disable these services at global level (ie: for all of the layers).

 <img src="images/0036_geoserver_admin_services.png" alt="GeoServer Services" />

-*Global Settings* provides a way to alter global GeoServer settings, such as the logging level, the behavior with misconfigured layers, the number of decimals to include in output and many others
+**Global Settings** provides a way to alter global GeoServer settings, such as the logging level, the behavior with misconfigured layers, the number of decimals to include in output and many others

 <img src="images/0036_geoserver_admin_settings.png" alt="GeoServer Global Settings" />

-*Tile Caching* you will be back to this in the next workshop tutorial, when you will have a look at GeoWebCache.
+**Tile Caching** you will be back to this in the next workshop tutorial, when you will have a look at GeoWebCache.

-*Security* when using GeoServer with GeoNode you shouldn't need to interact with this part of the GeoServer administrative site.
+**Security** when using GeoServer with GeoNode you shouldn't need to interact with this part of the GeoServer administrative site.

 ## A gentle introduction to the WMS and WFS OGC standards